Updated: 1 day ago

 Just like any choice you make is an action that alters the physical world, spells are actions that alter the spiritual world.
 Each of us is constantly co-creating this reality we experience here on Earth which includes both the physical & metaphysical.
 At its core, magic is simply asking the Universe to align with your vibration.
 Of course the spells you use have to be within reason (just like any physical action), but your suggestions are always taken into account.

 Think of spellwork as a prayer with special effects.
-The ingredients you use each have a cultural and spiritual meaning that add energy to the prayer.
-The ritual aspect is there to help raise your vibration and get you in the zone of manifestation.
+The ingredients you use each have a cultural and spiritual meaning that add energy to the prayer - much like holy water or incense.
+The ritual aspect is there to help raise your vibration and get you in the zone of connection.
 To me, modern witchcraft looks and feels more like a church service than what you read about in books.

 Common Spellwork Ingredients: